TraderPilotTraderPilot

 06

 TraderPilot calculates your trailing drawdown live and blocks any trade that would violate it before it's sent.
-Instead of doing mental math at the worst moment, you see your real room on screen and the system stops you at the limit.
-The trailing stops being a trap and becomes just another number under control.
+Instead of mental math at the worst moment, you see your real room on screen and the system stops you at the limit.
+That's the use case for the [risk engine] that integrates with TopStep, NinjaTrader 8 and other platforms — built for Combines and XFAs where a single bad calculation costs the account.

 — Questions